 This one is a little trickier than usual, but there’s hope in sight!
-The Michener Art Museum, Mercer Museum and Fonthill Castle in Doylestown are all planning to open at the end of July/beginning of August.
-And The Please Touch Museum in Philadelphia hasn’t released their opening date yet, but has started sharing information about the modifications they’re making.
+The Franklin Institute, Adventure Aquarium, The Michener Art Museum, Mercer Museum and Fonthill Castle have all reopened.
+The Please Touch Museum in Philadelphia hasn’t released their opening date yet, but has started sharing information about the modifications they’re making.
 So fingers crossed that they’ll be opening this summer.

-In the mean time, many nearby museums (including Bucks County Children’s Museum and The Franklin Institute) are offering at-home tours and activities that you can access from home.
+In the mean time, many local museums (including Bucks County Children’s Museum) are offering at-home tours and activities that you can access from home.
 So take a virtual field trip from the cool comfort of your living room.